bencres/site/data/posts/006-progress-uab-plugins.md

     pass
 ```

 And now, finally, we can get to my implementaion (well, a very simplified version of it).
-You might notice that the above is a bit much, unless registries need a bunch of their own functionality (which I don't foresee), as the registries are basically just wrappers for a type of plugin.
+You might notice that the above is a bit much, unless registries need a bunch of their own functionality (which I don't foresee), as the registries are basically just wrappers for a list of a specific type of plugin.
 As such, I moved the registries directly into the abstract plugin.

 ```python
 from abc import ABC, abstractmethod